cesar-douady/open-lmake/doc/src/meta_data.md

 These contents are then used to determine if each section must be refreshed when a new `lmake` command is run.

+### `LMAKE/auto_tmp`

+This dir contains the default tmp dirs of jobs.

 ### `LMAKE/config`

 This file contains a description of the `lmake.config` `dict` as it has been understood by open-lmake after having processed `Lmakefile.py`.

+### `LMAKE/debug`

+This dir contains a sub-dir for each job `ldebug` was used for.
+These sub-dirs are named after the job id as displayed by `lshow -i`.

 ### `LMAKE/environ`

 This file contains the list of environment variables actually used in `Lmakefile.py` in the form of lines containing `<key>=<value>`.

+### `LMAKE/last_output`

+This file is a symbolic link to the last transcript.

+### `LMAKE/lmakefile_tmp`

+This dir contains the tmp dirs used when reading `Lmakefile.py`.
+When several passes are used, each pass has its own tmp dir.
+These are kept after reading for debugging purpose.

 ### `LMAKE/manifest`